For more information read:

 The highway authority and their consultants, AECOM, have scrutinised the Transport Assessment supporting the planning application and are satisfied that the proposed highway works, secured as part of the conditions and Section 106 Agreement as part of the permission, address the scheme’s impacts.

-This is a separate planning application by another landowner which will need to be considered and determined by Babergh District Council.
+This is a separate scheme by another landowner which has been granted planning permission by Babergh District Council.

 It does not form part of the county council’s proposals for Chilton Woods.